Zak-Hussain/psychProbing/README.md

 ## psychProbing

+To do:

+1. Rename 'compo_attribs' to 'experiential_attributes' everywhere.

 This repository contains the code for the paper:

 Hussain, Z., Mata, R., Newell, Ben R., & Wulff, D. U. (2024).
 Probing the contents of text, behavior, and brain data toward improving human-LLM alignment. *arXiv preprint arXiv:XXXXXX*.